Labor Relations in the Public Sector (LS238)

 Benefits to You and Your Organization

-Public sector unionism is increasingly under attack.
+The attacks against public sector unionism are escalating.
 Several state legislatures are considering abolishing public sector bargaining and the Supreme Court is reviewing the constitutionality of agency shop fees.
 Leaders and members of local unions need skills to build strong unions to combat these attacks.

 This course is a part of the Cornell ILR Online Labor Studies Program and meets the Labor Law core requirement necessary to earn a Certificate of Labor Studies.
-Upon completion you will earn 3.0 credits towards a Certificate of Labor Studies.
+Upon completion you will earn 3.0 credits that can be used towards a Certificate of Labor Studies.